Regulation Updates in Halal Certification Services in Indonesia

 With this change, it is expected to accelerate the process of product halal certification.

 The validity term of halal certifications is the final major modification in Law Number 6 of 2023.
 According to Law No. 11 of 2020, halal certifications are only valid for four years and must be renewed.
-Meanwhile, according to Law Number 6 of 2023, the validity term of the halal certificate begins with the issuing of the BPJPH and continues as long as there is no change in the composition of the components and/or PPH.
+Meanwhile, according to Law Number 6 of 2023, the validity term of the halal certificate begins with the issuing of the BPJPH.
+It remains valid as long as there is no change in the composition of the components and/or PPH.
 The validity period of this halal certificate is a presidential mandate.

-This change in the halal regulation itself was made as an effort to support the target that all products circulating in Indonesia must be halal certified by 2024.
-It is hoped that with this change, it will make it easier for business people and businesses to certify their products.
+This change in the halal regulation was made to support the target set for 2024.
+All products circulating in Indonesia must be halal certified by that year.
+It is hoped that this change will simplify the certification process.
+Business people and businesses will find it easier to certify their products.

 IHATEC, as a halal training institution, is ready to help business people to be able to certify their products halal with competent training and assistance.